reachsrirams/openstack-scripts/README.md

 #### Platform supported - Ubuntu
 #### OpenStack version - Juno

+#### Important Note ####
+The installation installs only Open vSwitch packages by default.
+Installing Linux bridge can be done using a utility script provided in `util` directory.

 ## How to use the scripts step by step ##

 1. Update lib/config-parameters.sh script